Giving birth is a beautiful, natural thing. But let’s be completely honest, one thing it’s definitely not is glamorous.

 Nevertheless, one common delivery-room occurrence that many soon-to-be parents fear and dread even more than — say, squeezing a human being out their body — is pooping on the bed.

 Yes, it happens — a lot.
-So swallow your pride and get used to the idea, mama.
+So swallow your pride and accept this may happen.
 When you pop out a little one, you might also poop out a big one.
 It’s a small price to pay for that adorable nugget (um, we meant baby).

 Still feeling squeamish about the whole messy affair?
 We’re sharing all the fecal facts to ease your nerves and make you feel at least a little less awkward.